GichanaMayaka/mshauri/README.md

 ## Environment Variables

-<a href="env"></a>

-To run this project, you will need to add the following environment variables as a .env file.
+To run this project, you will need to add the following environment variables as a .env file to the project root.
 An example .env file is provided for your reference (.env.example).

 `DEV_POSTGRES_DNS`: DNS for development Postgres DSN.